paulniit/hello-world/README.md

 Just another repository
 Hey Dear,
-I am Paul, a trained Chemical and Petroleum Specialized in Python Data Science, Tableau
+I am Paul, a trained Chemical and Petroleum
-Data visualization and good in SPSS,STATA and
+Engineer, superskilled in Python Data Science,
-SAS.
+Tableau Data visualization and good in SPSS,STATA and SAS.